slu-it/technology-examples/README.md

 # Technology Examples

-This repositoriy contains examples for all kinds of technologies.
+This repository contains examples for all kinds of technologies.
 It's basically my personal sandbox.

 ## Content: